 The University has two main obligations under FOIA:

-1. That UEA must maintain a Publication Scheme, which lists the types and format of information the University routinely provides to the public
+- To maintain a Publication Scheme, which lists the types of information we make routinely available.